rmcar17/piqtree/docs/quickstart/construct_consensus_tree.md

 tree = consensus_tree([tree1, tree2, tree3], min_support=1.0) # (a,(b,c,d,e));
 ```

-### Extended majority rule consensus tree
+### Extended majority-rule consensus tree

-When the `min_support` parameter is equal to 0, the extended majority rule consensus tree is computed.
+When the `min_support` parameter is equal to 0, the extended majority-rule consensus tree is computed.

 ```python
 from cogent3 import make_tree